schlopp96/MyCaesarCipher/README.md

 - The **`CaesarCipher.decrypt`** method will return all possible shifted-key variations of the given encrypted message.

-- _Generally_, the most legible key output will be the correct decrypted message, assuming the encrypted message was legible to begin with.
+- _Generally_, the most legible key output will be the correct decrypted message, assuming the encrypted message was legible initially.

-- Regardless, the correct output MUST be one of the output values due to the limitations of the algorithm being tied to the length of the alphabet [26] and amount of possible numbers [0-9].
+- Regardless, the correct output **MUST** be one of the output values due to the limitations of the algorithm being tied to the length of the alphabet 26 and the number of possible integers [0-9].

 ---